-In one of Mayring’s detailed examples from a study on student teachers, a category called “self confidence” is created with three options: “high,” “medium” and “low” (see below).
-These categories were developed from the material – one can see from the following figure that the categories are not only precisely defined, but also empirically supported with the help of the anchor examples in the material.
+In one of Mayring’s detailed examples from a study on student teachers, a category called “self-confidence” is created with three options: “high,” “medium,” and “low” (see below).
+These categories were developed from the data.
+The following figure shows that the categories are not only precisely defined, but also empirically supported with the help of the anchor examples in the data.

 The coding process, which is standard procedure for content analysis, has the researcher working through the entire data set and assigning evaluative codes to appropriate text segments that have to do with “self-esteem.”
-This means that every single text segment that connects to self-esteem will be assigned the code “high,” “medium” or “low” on the basis of the coding guidelines established.
+This means that every single text segment that connects to self-esteem will be assigned the code “high,” “medium” or “low” based on the coding guidelines established.

-At the end, each case (in the case of interviews, a case would be an interviewed person) can be analyzed as a whole and given a summary characterization as having “high,” “medium” or “low” self-esteem.
+In the end, each case (in the case of interviews, a case would be an interviewed person) can be analyzed as a whole and given a summary characterization as having “high,” “medium,” or “low” self-esteem.
 Cases characterized as having high self-esteem can then be compared with those with low self-esteem.
 Code frequencies can also be compared and used in combination with other categories in crosstabs.